-- CSO selection process did not provide for women's leadership and empowerment - ASGP overlapped with program partners from the Initiative to Promote Afghan Civil Society (IPACS) - Many of the grantees were companies rather than civil society organizations - Quick-impact grants did not sufficiently consider sustainability - ASGP did not strengthen CSO networks.
+- For the majority of the smaller grantees, the CSO selection process did not provide for sufficient women's leadership and empowerment. - ASGP supported many of the same program partners of the Initiative to Promote Afghan Civil Society (I-PACS). - Many of the grantees were not CSOs as is traditionally defined, but entities with mixed objectives that might include commercial and/or income-generation activities. - Quick-impact grants did not sufficiently consider sustainability. - ASGP's strengthening of CSO networks was focused on creating a new network (Afghan Women's Advocacy Coalition) and only engaged to a limited extent with existing CSO networks.